jasmeet1234/Serverless_Cloud_Resume/README.md

 # Serverless Cloud Resume

 A fully serverless, cloud-based resume website built as part of the Cloud Resume Challenge.
-Hosted at [https://resume.jasmeetsingh.site/](https://resume.jasmeetsingh.site/), this project leverages AWS services to deliver a secure, scalable, and high-performance resume experience.
+Hosted at [https://resume.jasmeetsingh.site/](https://resume.jasmeetsingh.site/), this project leverages AWS services to deliver a secure, scalable, and high-performance resume experience, with number of viewers being tracked in the back-end using DynamoDB.

 ## Overview